micmejia/bible-dump/NKJV/John/John 17.md

 They are not of the world, just as I am not of the world.

 ###### 17
-Sanctify[^i] them by Your truth.
+Sanctify them by Your truth.
 Your word is truth.

 ###### 18
 As You sent Me into the world, I also have sent them into the world.